Work with your instructor to determine frequency and length of your private studies.

 Louis Cucunato is a classical guitarist, arranger, and composer from Milwaukee, Wisconsin.
 He began piano studies at the age of 6 and added classical guitar studies at the age of 13.
 He studied classical guitar with Elina Chekan in the University of Wisconsin Milwaukee Pre-College program and was a teaching assistant at the UW-Milwaukee Suzuki Pre-College Workshop in 2009.
 He received his B.F.A. from UW-Milwaukee in Classical Guitar Performance cum laude under the guidance of Rene Izquierdo.
 At the age of 18, he won second place in The Society of American Musicians Guitar Senior Division Competiton.
 He is a teacher, performer, and composer.
 He has played in master classes for some of the most internationally-renowned guitarists and musicians which include Benjamin Verdery, Marcin Dylla, Lorenzo Micheli, William Kanengiser, Deniz Azabagic, Carlos Rafael Rivera (composer), and Jakob Lindberg (lute).
 He graduated from Indiana University Jacobs School of Music with a Masters Degree and Performer Diploma.

-Juliette Williams, Co-Director of the Conservatory of the Arts B.M.
+Juliette Williams, Co-Director of the Secular Music Department of the MO Catholic Conservatory B.M.
 Indiana University, Violin Performance M.M.
 Northwestern University, Violin Performance

 In 2002 at the age of 14, Mrs. Williams won both the Milwaukee Symphony Orchestra and Menomonee Falls Orchestra Concerto Competitions.
 As the winner of these competitions, she performed Sarasate’s Ziguenerwiesen with the Milwaukee Symphony Orchestra and Mendelssohn’s Violin Concerto in E Minor with the Menomonee Falls Orchestra.
 During her pre-college and undergraduate studies, Mrs. Williams studied with Professor Mimi Zweig at the Indiana University Jacobs School of Music, which is where she earned her Bachelor of Music.
 After receiving a full tuition scholarship to Northwestern University, she pursued a Master of Music under the direction of Professor Almita Vamos.
 While studying for this degree, she was chosen by Professor Vamos to learn and perform John Corigliano’s Red Violin Chaconne for Mr. Corigliano; she received rave reviews from the composer at her performance.
 After graduating with a Master of Music at the age of 22, Mrs. Williams became a member of the Madison Symphony Orchestra from 2010-2012 and joined the Milwaukee Symphony Orchestra for its 2012-2013 season.
 She serves on the Board of Directors for Musicā Oramus and has been involved in the sacred music project since its inception in 2010.